He refers to himself as "Ludwig the Indestructible". The final gag is partly to show us that it wasn't just a boast.

 I always thought he was worried that everyone would assume he'd done it because he'd been criticising the dictionary so much, making himself the most likely suspect.

 It's an issue of responsibility.
 Baldrick is only Blackadder's dogsbody, remember, so Blackadder is going to take the blame for anything he does wrong.
 Dr Johnson had left the dictionary at the Prince Regent's palace and Blackadder, as the head butler, was responsible for what happened to it.

 Didn't Dr. Johnson and his friends threaten Edmund's life at some point?

 They did indeed tell Edmund of what they would do to whomever had burnt Dr Johnson's life's work.
 Coupled with the abovementioned Baldrick being Edmund's only dogsbody and its no wonder.

 In the very first episode, Edmund proclaims himself "the Black Adder", implying that he's first in the dynasty.
-If that's the case, why is Robin Hood (who was around long before the Wars of the Roses) familiar with a Lord Blackadder in Blackadder Goes Forth?
+If that's the case, why is Robin Hood (who was around long before the Wars of the Roses) familiar with a Lord Blackadder in Blackadder Goes Back and Forth?

 There's also the Roman Blackaddicus.
 Let's say Edmund was naming himself, most likely unawares, after his slimy predecessors.